 North Central Zone strengthens Grassroots HIV Response

+The launch of ART surge in Plateau State, the promise of NEPWHAN to cooperate with the States to achieve set targets, the help given to SACAs and IPs by the AHF, among others, was quite enlivening.
 The NCZ coordinator noted with concern the issues associated with data collation, inadequate staff capacity building and unwillingness of certain implementing partners (IPs) to cooperate with SACAs in some states.
 He stated that the zone briefed NACA headquarters and assured that the Agency will take measures to address all the issues.